Archive for the ‘List of Medicinal Plants in the Philippines’ Category

 Singkamas – Scientific name: Pachyrrhizus erosus Linn.

-English: Yam bean
+English: Yam bean, Jicama

 Tagalog: Singkamas

 a Central American climbing plant of the pea family, which has been cultivated for its edible tubers (jicama) since pre-Columbian times.
+Also known as Jimaca, Mexican turnip, Mexican yam or Mexican potato and usually eaten raw but can also be cooked with a variety of dishes.